csc-training/linux-1/02-Obtain-and-access.md

   - CSC's [cloud](https://docs.csc.fi/cloud/) and [computing](https://docs.csc.fi/computing/) services are free[^1] for students and staff at Finnish universities. [cPouta](https://docs.csc.fi/pouta) is an IaaS service.
 Check out the [range of different flavours](https://docs.csc.fi/cloud/pouta/vm-flavors-and-billing/).

 > [!NOTE]
-> The exercises in this course can technically be done in any Linux environment, but in this course we will use CSC's Linux environments.
+> Technically, the exercises in this course can be done in any Linux environment.
+However, in this course, we will use a Linux container in [Noppe](https://noppe.csc.fi).

 # Obtaining a Linux distribution
 > Most Linux distributions are free, but maintained by volunteers.
 If possible, participate in the community work or make donations.

 > [!TIP]
-> If you are using CSC's cloud environment, it is optional to go through exercises that handles installing Linux.
+> If you are going to use Noppe or other CSC's cloud environment, it is optional to go through exercises that handles installing Linux.

 ## Exercises
 1. Dedicated hardware or locally virtualised environments give you complete freedom to choose the distribution you want.